-We will ensure that if we transfer your personal information outside the European Economic Area (EEA), adequate safeguards are put in place to protect your personal information as data protection standards in those countries may differ from those in the EEA.
+We will ensure that if we transfer your personal information from the United Kingdom or countries inside the European Economic Area (EEA) to countries outside the EEA, adequate safeguards are put in place to protect your personal information.

-Please contact us using the contact details set out in section 1 of this Privacy Notice if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact us using the contact details set out in section 1 of this Privacy Notice if you want further information on the specific mechanism used by us when transferring your personal data to countries outside the EEA.

 7. Data security

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.